1j01/jspaint/README.md

   You can dock the windows back to the side by double-clicking on their title bars.

-* In addition to the left-click foreground color and the right-click background color, there's also a third color you can access by holding <kbd>Ctrl</kbd> while you draw.
+* In addition to the left-click foreground color and the right-click background color, there's a third color you can access by holding <kbd>Ctrl</kbd> while you draw.
   It starts out with no color so you'll need to hold <kbd>Ctrl</kbd> and select a color first.
-  The slightly fancy thing about this color is you can press and release <kbd>Ctrl</kbd> to switch colors while drawing.
+  The fancy thing about this color slot is you can press and release <kbd>Ctrl</kbd> to switch colors while drawing.

 * You can apply image transformations like Flip/Rotate, Stretch/Skew or Invert (in the Image menu) either to the whole image or to a selection.
   If you make a selection with the Select or Free-Form Select tool, the transformations apply to the selection.

 * These Tips and Tricks from [a tutorial for MS Paint](http://www.albinoblacksheep.com/tutorial/mspaint) also work in JS Paint if they have a checkmark: